danielcristho/that-i-write/README.md

 # That I Write

 Just a bunch of stuff I wrote.
-This repository is kinda like a collection of my public projects and writings.
+Most of them start as little explorations or experiments, and later turn into blog posts.

 ## Latest Post